takotsop/secrethitler2/README.md

 # Contributing

-Pull requests welcome, or check the [issues](https://github.com/kylecoburn/secret-hitler/issues) page to make a bug report or feature suggestion.
+Pull requests welcome

 # Attribution
 "Secret Hitler" is a game designed by Max Temkin, Mike Boxleiter, Tommy Maranges, and Mackenzie Schubert.
 This adaptation is neither affiliated with, nor endorsed by the copyright holders.

+This adaption is available at https://github.com/PDarrall/secret-hitler

 Secret Hitler is licensed under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) (non-commercial, share-alike, attribution required).